 Writing in your voice, whether it’s an email, your LinkedIn profile or your website ‘About’ page, is about authenticity.
 To be authentic is to be genuine, original, real, credible.
 Authenticity builds trust.
 And if you want to build some level of a relationship with your reader (as a customer, colleague or contact), trust is key.

-Okay, I hear you!
-Grab your notebook (or for the digitally-inclined, your phone) and write this down.
-You don’t want to miss this.
+So, grab your notebook (or for the digitally-inclined, your phone) and write down these tips.
+You don’t want to miss this!

 So, how can you be more authentic in your writing?